A classic summertime drink: iced tea brewed by the sun and flavored with fresh mint and orange slices.

 Growing up, my mom often made sun tea but I was ho-hum about iced tea in general back then.
 But around my senior year in high school, I clearly remember having the most amazing iced tea at my best friend’s house.

-Fast forward to a few years ago: I gave up diet soda for good and started drinking unsweetened iced tea instead when eating out.
-But for some reason I didn’t make it at home.
+Fast forward to about five years ago: I gave up diet soda for good and started drinking unsweetened iced tea instead when eating out.
+But for some reason, I didn’t make it at home.

 It’s now one of my go-to summer drinks.
 I even make it when I’m down the shore on vacation (aka East coast talk for going to the beach.)